Coronavirus – COVID-19

 Our friendly library staff continue to work to support you on email (email@example.com), and on online chat (24/7).
 Contact us if there is anything specific that you are looking for and we will do our best to connect you with what you need.

 Is the library open?

-A ‘Click and Collect’ service is available at Newton Park Library and Locksbrook campus, with bookable study spaces also available at Newton Park.
-All other library buildings and spaces e.g book stacks, toilets, and study facilities remain closed until further notice.
+A ‘Click and Collect’ service is available from Newton Park Library, Locksbrook, and Corsham campuses, with bookable study spaces also available at Newton Park.
+Limited access to Newton Park print collections is available - please book a study space to arrange this.

 We continue to provide access to the Library’s extensive range of digital resources and online services to support your virtual learning and teaching.

 When will the libraries fully re-open?

-Until then we will run a ‘Click and Collect’ service and have a continuous emphasis on the virtual library.
-We provide access to the Library’s extensive range of digital resources and online services to support your virtual learning, teaching and research.
+We continue to offer a ‘Click and Collect’ service and have a continuous emphasis on the virtual library.
+We provide access to an extensive range of digital resources and online services to support your virtual learning, teaching and research.